gagneurlab/rep/notebooks/preprocessing/2_normalize_gtex.md

 import h5py
 import anndata

-from rep import preprocessing as p from rep.linear_regression import Linear_Regression from rep.linear_regression import Transform from rep.linear_regression import FeatureReduction from rep import evaluate as e
+from rep import preprocessing_new as p from rep import plot as po

 import plotly
 import plotly.plotly as py